ARM-software/arm-systemready/docs/SystemReady_Execution_Environment_and_Config_Guide.md

-# SystemReady Band Execution Enviroment and Configuration User Guide
+# SystemReady Band Execution Environment and Configuration User Guide

 ## Overview

-This guide provides details on the SR band Execution Enviroment and configuration-based feature integrated into the SystemReady-band image.
+This guide provides details on the SR band Execution Environment and configuration-based feature integrated into the SystemReady-band image.

-Execution Enviroment is used to run manually only a desired selected test suites, and with a configuration file the test suite run can be customized with required parameter.
+Execution Environment is used to run manually only a desired selected test suites, and with a configuration file the test suite run can be customized with required parameter.
 The configuration file can also be used to selectively enable/disable individual test suites in automation run.
 This allows for flexible and targeted testing.

 ---